 The Appalachian Settlement is another major attraction on the Funk Heritage Center grounds.
-Designed to interpret the pioneer experience, the Appalachian Settlement includes two authentic log cabins, a blacksmith shop and other 19th century farm buildings that have been moved from their original locations in the area, then faithfully reconstructed and furnished.
+Designed to interpret the pioneer experience, the Appalachian Settlement includes two authentic log cabins, a blacksmith shop, pictured below, and other 19th century farm buildings that have been moved from their original locations in the area.
+Cabins have been faithfully reconstructed and furnished.
 Other village structures include a syrup mill, threshing floor, wooden truss and kingpost bridges and a kitchen garden.
-The Appalachian Settlement is only open and staffed during selected events and tours.
+The Appalachian Settlement is only open and staffed, weather permitting, during special programs and group tours when requested in advance.

 Picture what life was like in northwestern Georgia in the mid-1800s